Road: Global connectivity

 In polar areas, disconnected settlements are often more easily reached by snowmobile or dogsled in cold weather, which can produce sea ice that blocks ports, and bad weather that prevents flying.
 For example, resupply aircraft are only flown to Amundsen–Scott South Pole Station October to February, and many residents of coastal Alaska have bulk cargo shipped in only during the warmer months.
 Permanent darkness during the winter can also make long-distance travel more dangerous in polar areas.
 Continental road networks do reach into these areas, such as the Dalton Highway to the North Slope of Alaska, the R21 highway to Murmansk in Russia, and many roads in Scandinavia (though due to fjords water transport is sometimes faster).
 Large areas of Alaska, Canada, Greenland, and Siberia are sparsely connected.
 For example, all 25 communities of Nunavut are disconnected from each other and the main North American road network.

 Road transport of people and cargo by may also be obstructed by border controls and travel restrictions.
 For example, travel from other parts of Asia to South Korea would require passage through the hostile country of North Korea.
 Moving between most countries in Africa and Eurasia would require passing through Egypt and Israel, which is a politically sensitive area.

 Some places are intentionally car-free, and roads (if present) might be used by bicycles or pedestrians.

 Roads are under construction to many remote places, such as the villages of the Annapurna Circuit, and a road was completed in 2013 to Mêdog County.
+However, in some remote mountain areas, road (or transport) development can be devastating to communities, causing tourism to be cut off and settlements to be abandoned.
 Additional intercontinental and transoceanic fixed links have been proposed, including a Bering Strait crossing that would connect Eurasia-Africa and North America, a Malacca Strait Bridge to the largest island of Indonesia from Asia, and a Strait of Gibraltar crossing to connect Europe and Africa directly.